Mitch-P-Analyst/Salifort-Motors/README.md

         - Employee satisfaction level has visible associations with the **number of projects**; strong association with assignment to **6 and 7 different projects** and moderate association with assignment to **2 different projects.**
         - Additional factor **tenure** has moderate associations with employee satisfaction level for duration of **3 and 4 years**.
     - Limitations
-        - Unable to differentiate between employees who left voluntarily and those who were fired or made redunant.
+        - Unable to differentiate between employees who left voluntarily and those who were fired or made redundant.

 Inference from these visualisations in the Analyze stage show departed employees with **low levels of satisfaction** were assigned to **6 or 7 projects**.
 The majority of whom are employees with **4 years of tenure, working higher average monthly hours**.
 These observed associations became a focal point for further analysis as we discover what factors are leading to employee attrition.

-### paCe: Construct
+### PACE: Construct
-To identify variable assocaitions with the target variable `left`, two classification prediction models were produced to identify potential relationships and assess utility for future Human Resources assessments on at-risk employees.
+To identify variable associations with the target variable `left`, two classification prediction models were produced to identify potential relationships and assess utility for future Human Resources assessments on at-risk employees.

 - Clear baseline model
     - **Logistic Regression**